dutchLuck/ihad/README.md

 Option "-v5" provides more details including a listing of frequency of all bytes.
 Option "-v4" provides a listing of only bytes that have non-zero frequencies.

-A cryptogram mode has been added with the "-C" option.
+A cryptogram mode is available with the "-C" option.
 The "-C" option is just a shortcut to specifying "-I -H -w32 -v6".
 For example; -
 ```
 $ ./ihad -C test/ASD_Coin_Level2.encoded